In the UK, since 1976, the habitat specialists butterflies index has fallen by 77%, whilst wider countryside abundance is down by 46%.

 Species to look out for

-European Interests Group
+European Butterflies Group

 Membership is open to members of Butterfly Conservation.
-View the EIG website for details of holidays, surveys, where to see butterflies in Europe and to access the butterfly identification service, which will put a name to those difficult European species you photographed on holiday.
+View the EBG website for details of holidays, surveys, where to see butterflies in Europe and to access the butterfly identification service, which will put a name to those difficult European species you photographed on holiday.

 There are no events scheduled for the requested area.
 Field events are mostly held during the summer months and are arranged in the early spring.